open-infrastructure-labs/operate-first-workloads/README.md

 There are 3 parts to Operating First

-1 Operate First is a concept of bringing pre-release open source software to a production cloud environment.
+1. Operate First is a concept of bringing pre-release open source software to a production cloud environment.

-2.The Open Infrastructure Labs is the upstream where the cloud operators and project developers work in the open to Operate First.
+2. The Open Infrastructure Labs is the upstream where the cloud operators and project developers work in the open to Operate First.

-3.The Mass Open Cloud (MOC) is the production cloud resource where projects are run.
+3. The Mass Open Cloud (MOC) is the production cloud resource where projects are run.

 First off - understand the environment